Brandon Johnson: Housing and "Bring Chicago Home"

 As Mayor, Johnson has sought to remove red tape to streamline housing and commercial development in the city.

 During the 2023 mayoral campaign, Johnson campaigned on passing the "Bring Chicago Home" ordinance, a plan to increase the city's real estate transfer tax (RETT) on property sales over $1 million to fund affordable housing and homelessness support services.
 In November 2023, City Council voted to put a referendum to change the tax on the primary election ballot in March 2024.
 The referendum failed, with 53.2% of voters opposing the measure.

 In 2024, Johnson pushed for a 615-unit apartment building (of which 124 units were affordable housing) on the lot of a former industrial site at 1840 North Marcey Street.
 The alderman in the district, Scott Waguespack, sought to use his aldermanic privilege to block the housing development, but Johnson pushed to streamline the project and not allow Waguespack to delay or block it.

+In February 2025, Johnson introduced the Green Social Housing ordinance.
+The ordinance creates a city-run nonprofit run by the Department of Housing that finances private construction of mixed-income housing through low interest loans.
+Each new construction will have at least 30 percent affordable housing.
+After construction, the city retains a majority ownership stake and rent payments go into the funding of new developments.
+The buildings must also meet green sustainability standards designed to decrease carbon emissions, save on energy bills, and improve indoor air quality.
+In May, City Council approved the ordinance.